cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### IV.
 Defining Events

+* Teaching Part 2 - _Portal 2_ as a teaching tool getting attention
+* NASA - getting involved in EVAs

 ### V. Relationships and Networks

 * Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
 * Udacity - relationships with the video team, teaching colleagues
+* NASA - Matthew and the thesis handshake

 ### VI.
 Enablers and Blockers of My Best Performance